digital-work-lab/literature-review-seminar/docs/day_1_teaching_notes_steps.md

 ### Generic steps: Templier and Paré (2018)

 - Discuss the differences between review types (e.g., highlight the role of quality appraisal or grey literature)
 - Remember: coherence!

 ## Problem formulation

+{: .highlight }
+> Discuss positioning of students' work with regard to related review papers.

 - Methodological coherence objectives/type/methods
 - We have done that in the first session